A Conditional Gradient Framework for Composite Convex Minimization with Applications to Semidefinite Programming: Applications Related Work

 by setting $g(Ax)$ in \eqref{eqn:main-template} as indicator function of set $\{b\}$, where $b \in \R^d$ is a known vector.

 Since the $\prox{}$ operator of the indicator function of a convex set is the projection, $v_k$ in \Cref{alg:composite} becomes

+\citet{Gidel2018} recently proposed a CGM framework via augmented Lagrangian for $Ax=0$ constraint.
+Their method achieves $\mathcal{O}(1/\sqrt{k})$ rate in feasibility gap, and $\mathcal{O}(1/k)$ rate in augmented Lagrangian residual.
+Note however, these alone do not imply convergence in the objective residual.
+Moreover, the step-size of the proposed method depends on the unknown error bound constant ({\em cf.} \cite{Bolte2017} for more details on error bounds).

+\citet{Liu2018} introduces an inexact augmented Lagrangian method, where the subproblems are approximately solved by CGM up to an accuracy.
+This method produces an $\epsilon$-solution in $\mathcal{O}(1/\epsilon^2)$ iterations (see Corollary~4.4 in \cite{Liu2018}), but it calls $\mathrm{lmo}$ an unknown number of times bounded by $\mathcal{O}(k^2)$ at $k^{\text{th}}$ iteration.

-A relevant approach to our framework in this setting is the universal primal-dual gradient method (UPD) proposed by \citet{Yurtsever2015}.
-The UPD method takes advantage of Fenchel-type oracles, which can be thought as a generalization of the $\mathrm{lmo}$.
-The method is based on an inexact line-search technique in the dual, and recovers the primal variable via averaging.
+Another relevant approach here is the universal primal-dual gradient method (UPD) proposed by \citet{Yurtsever2015}.
+UPD takes advantage of Fenchel-type oracles, which can be thought as a generalization of $\mathrm{lmo}$.

-Unfortunately, UPD iterations explicitly depend on the target accuracy level $\epsilon$, which is difficult to tune since it requires rough knowledge of the optimal value.
+Unfortunately, UPD iterations explicitly depend on the target accuracy level $\epsilon$, which is difficult to tune without a rough knowledge of the optimal value.
 Moreover, the method converges only up to $\epsilon$-suboptimality.
 There is no known analysis with inexact oracle calls for UPD, and errors in function evaluation can cause the algorithm to get stuck in the line-search procedure.

 We can generalize \eqref{eqn:template-affine-constraint} for the problems with affine inclusion constraints:

 where $\mathcal{K}$ is a simple closed convex set.
 In this case, $v_k$ takes the following form: